Union station (TTC): Streetcar loop

 Union Station Loop is located underground at the north end of a 500 m tunnel running under Bay Street through the underground Queens Quay station from the street Queens Quay.
 The loop runs anticlockwise on a single track along a curved platform.
 An underground passage connects the streetcar platform to the Yonge subway platform.
 Union Station Loop is the eastern terminus of the 509 Harbourfront and southern terminus of the 510 Spadina streetcar route.
 The loop has a minimum radius of curvature of 14.5 m.

 A 2017 TTC report stated that the streetcar loop would become inadequate for the volume of customers it handled because of its single track and its curved, narrow platform.
 The loop would not be able to handle the peak demand of 3700 people per hour projected for 2041.
 A 2010 environmental assessment for the East Bayfront LRT (a proposed streetcar line) approved rebuilding the existing streetcar loop plus the construction of a connection from the streetcar tunnel to the East Bayfront LRT on Queens Quay East.
 The LRT design would have rebuilt the loop to have four platforms, each with a bypass track, so that a streetcar could bypass other streetcars loading or unloading.
 Expansion of the loop's capacity would be needed in order to support an East Bayfront LRT.
 In 2017, conversion of the tunnel under Bay Street to operate a funicular shuttle to Queens Quay station instead of streetcars was considered but ultimately rejected.
 As of 2021, the conversion of the streetcar loop into a four-platform configuration is in the design stage.

 Nearby landmarks

-Nearby landmarks include the Union Station railway station, the Royal York Hotel, Scotiabank Arena, Rogers Centre, the Metro Toronto Convention Centre, the CN Tower, Royal Bank Plaza, Brookfield Place, the Hockey Hall of Fame, and the Sony Centre for the Performing Arts.
+Nearby landmarks include the Union Station railway station, the Royal York Hotel, Scotiabank Arena, CIBC Square, Rogers Centre, the Metro Toronto Convention Centre, the CN Tower, Royal Bank Plaza, Brookfield Place, the Hockey Hall of Fame, and the Meridian Hall.